 - University of Missouri System - University of Missouri provides an extensive list of business resources and tools to support entrepreneurs in starting their own business.

 - Steps to Starting a Business in Missouri - This government provided resource lists the important steps in starting a business in Missouri, including the agencies and references you will need in order to complete registration.

 Also recommended: Are you ready to create a Missouri startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Missouri, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.